 Summary

 In this long post, we explored many exciting features and changes coming with WordPress 6.6, from block pattern overrides to enhancements to Data Views, new features for theme developers, and the unification of editing experiences in Site and Post editors.
-But there is much more that we did not cover in this article, such as rollbacks for auto-updates.
+But there is much more that we did not cover in this article.

 If you want to dive even deeper, you shouldn’t miss a series of excellent resources from WordPress core contributors, which we referred to during our testing of WordPress 6.6.
 Among the many resources, we suggest WordPress 6.6 Source of Truth by Anne McCarthy, the Learn WordPress Online Workshops on Meetup, the WordPress Developer blog, the dev notes published on the Make WordPress Core blog, and the regular updates by Birgit Pauli-Haack on Gutenberg Times, just to name a few.